Conditions Reference

 If [Not] UserExpiresSoon <Days>, <UserName> Then

-Tests if specified Active Directory user account expires within the next 'Days' number of days.
+Tests if the specified Active Directory user account expires within the next 'Days' number of days.
 If no 'Days' is specified, 7 days is assumed.
 Domain is by default the domain of the logged on user, to specify another domain, use <Domain>\<UserName>.

 Example: If UserExpiresSoon Then ShowMessage "Your account will expire with a week.
 Please contact your system administrator, if you need an extension."